Skip to main content

 The checkbox configuration has the following configurable properties:

-The checkbox configuration can get it’s values from 3 sources.
+The checkbox/multiselect configuration can get it’s values from 3 sources.
 See Sources for checkbox, select and radio for information on this.

-The select element allows an actor to select a value from a dropdown.
-Only one single value can be selected.
+The select/Radio button element allows an actor to select a single value from a list

 The select configuration has the following elements: